 Is that all?
 Almost.
 Actually, a federal electoral law adopted by Congress will supplement the provisions of the Constitution which, as for other institution elements, must provide flexibility.
 We can therefore think of useful provisions in the electoral law.
 These could include:

 - Gender parity: in order to promote equal representation in Parliament, a requirement can be made that party lists alternate women and men in their positions.
+Limits can also be placed on the gender ratio of candidates officially endorsed by parties for local seats, in order to avoid parties having the vast majority of their local candidates be of the same gender.
 While this would not guarantee gender equality, it would go a very long way in supporting it.

 - Multi-party voting: since voting for parties is proportional, we can decide to allow citizens to vote for more than one party; in this case, voting for one party would give a full vote, while voting for two parties would give each party a half vote.
 Citizens could split their vote as they wish.